MNLierman/CLI-Magic-Bootstrap/README.md

 # Magic Bootstraps Repo

 Welcome to the Magic Bootstraps repo!
-This project showcases @MNLierman's latest adventures in script auto-selection.
-The goal is to make running scripts on various systems as seamless as possible using a simple curl or iex command.
-Below, you'll find detailed information on how this works, the dream goal, and how you can contribute.
+This project showcases @MNLierman's latest adventures in script magic auto-selection.
+The goal is to make running scripts on various systems as seamless as possible using a simple command such as:
+  <br><br>**```curl yourname.tld/win-ins | iex```**  OR  **```curl yourname.tld/lin-ins | sh```** <br> <br>
+Either of these commands would find and **auto-complete** something like **```win-install-software.ps1```**, pull this script, and run it.
+This app gives you the ability to host your favorite scripts on GitHub and easily run them without a USB thumbdrive like you'd traditionally have to have.
+Sure, there are a few repos on here that use something of a 404 approach to find a script, but I don't see this as very versatile or easy to work with.
+Hosting this yourself is not that hard, as most of the heavy lift is done by GITHUB.

+**Below, you'll find detailed information on how this works and how you can contribute.**

 ## Dream Goal